buanjautista/CCMultiworldRandomizer/Setup.md

 ## Joining a Multiworld

-Nowthat you have a multiworld generated and hosted, you can start a new save file.
+Now that you have a multiworld generated and hosted, you can start a new save file.
 * Use the Game Start option.
 This should bring you to the Archipelago console screen.
 * On the right of this menu, select the topmost button to set your connection details.
 Follow the tooltips if the terminology confuses you.